Basic information about Notrhern Territory

 Kakadu National Park

 World Heritage-listed Kakadu National Park is one of a kind.
-Coastal rivers and billabongs are home to thousands of birds and flood plains that carry wet season frenzy.
+Coastal rivers and billabongs are home to thousands of birds and flood plains that carry a wet season frenzy.

 The park is also a spawning ground for barramundi – Northern Territory best-known fish that gives an amazing fight when caught.
 Kakadu National Park is also a home for Yolngu people that lived in the area for over 40 000 years.
 Yolngu people are well known for their arts and crafts.